About me

 Further information

 Call or email for a free initial 20 minute talk, to see if you would like to work with me or to ask any questions you may have.
-As I may be working, please leave a voice message and I will return your call.
-My counselling room is based on the first floor.
+As I may be working, please leave a message and I will return your call.
+You may need to check your junk mail when waiting for an email response from me.
+My counselling room is based on the ground floor.